2124 - Employee Leave Management

 Employee Leave Management Policy

 It is the policy of the state to foster and maintain a workforce that has the capacity to effectively produce quality services expected by both internal customers and the citizens of California.
-Therefore, appointing authorities and state managers and supervisors must:
+Therefore, appointing authorities and state managers and supervisors should:

 Vacation/Annual Leave Caps